Program Overview

 Mission

-The mission of the Service-Learning Program is to strengthen ACC’s relationship with the greater Austin community while simultaneously engaging students in the highest quality service learning experiences available.
+The mission of the Service-Learning Program is to strengthen ACC’s relationship with the greater Austin community while simultaneously engaging students in the highest quality service-learning experiences available.
 These experiences will deepen students’ understanding of course material and enhance their sense of civic responsibility.

 The Office of Experiential Learning’s Service-Learning program serves three primary clientele: